aws/eks-anywhere-build-tooling/projects/replicatedhq/troubleshoot/README.md

 The EKS-A diagnostic bundle functionality is built on top of troubleshoot.

+> Pro tip: `make help` to see the various targets and actions available

 ### Updating

 1. Review releases and changelogs in upstream [repo](https://github.com/replicatedhq/troubleshoot) and decide on new version.